 The bill amends various sections of the Government Code related to notaries public, introducing new qualifications and requirements for their appointment and reappointment.
-Notably, it adds a requirement for notary applicants to successfully complete education requirements established under Section 406.023.
-Additionally, it specifies that a notary public must retain records of notarizations for ten years and outlines the conditions under which a notary may be penalized for misconduct, including performing notarizations without the signer personally appearing.
+Notably, it adds a requirement for individuals to successfully complete education requirements established under Section 406.023 to qualify as a notary public.
+Additionally, it specifies that a notary public must retain records of notarizations for ten years and mandates that those applying for reappointment must complete continuing education requirements.
+The Secretary of State is tasked with adopting rules to implement these education requirements, which cannot exceed two hours for both initial appointment and reappointment.

 Statutes affected: Introduced: Government Code 406.006, Government Code 406.009, Government Code 406.011, Government Code 406.023 (Government Code 406)